 5. Two Strand Twists Styles on Box Braided Hair

 Zoom in just a bit and you’ll notice this two strand twist style starts off as a box braid and ends with a Senegalese-style two strand twist.
 Mixing and matching the styles is a great way to get the best of both worlds.
-Keep this style fresh and oil-free with a few sprays of Nexxus Keraphix Dry Shampoo in between washes.

 6. Braid and Twist Style